grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 The following instructions are for the person directly responsible for creating the versioned release notes.
 This is typically someone on the Technical Writing team.

-1. After the cut-off date for What's new entries has passed, cut a branch and create a draft PR with an empty What's new file to be populated with the What's new content for the next release, along with the updated What's new index page.
-This PR:
+1. After the cut-off date for What's new entries has passed, cut a branch and create a draft PR with an empty `whats-new-in-vxx-x.md` file to be populated with the What's new content for the next release.
+This PR should include:

+   - Updates to the `whatsnew/_index.md`
-   - Should include an update to the link and version number located on the What's new tile of `docs/sources/_index.md`.
+   - Update to the link and version number located on the What's new tile of `docs/sources/_index.md`
-   - Should include the new Upgrade Guide page.
+   - The new upgrade guide
-   - Should have a `no-backport` label.
-   - May include a new Breaking changes guide page.
+   - The new breaking changes page, if needed

+1. Label the PR `no-backport` for now; this may change.

-1. Have the build engineer generate a markdown file from the _What's new in Cloud_ with the following conditions:
+1. Have someone, typically the Tech Writing team build engineer, generate a markdown file from the _What's new in Cloud_ with the following conditions:

-   - Filtered by Grafana version
+   - Filtered by the relevant Grafana version
-   - Includes all front matter
+   - Includes front matter for each entry
-   - Grouped by tags; entries with multiple tags should only be included once grouped by their first tag alphabetically
+   - Grouped by tags; entries with multiple tags should only be included once, grouped by their first tag alphabetically

-1. Add the content of this markdown file to the What's new file using the tags data to group items.
+1. Add the content of this markdown file to the `whats-new-in-vxx-x.md` file using the tags data to group items.

-    If YouTube videos aren't in the body text of the entries, you might need to add them later.
-The easiest way to do this is to have another markdown file generated and make updates from it.
+    If YouTube videos aren't yet in the body text of the entries, you might need to add them later.
+To do this, generate another markdown file from the _What's new in Cloud_ and make updates from it.

 1. A week before the release date, change the PR status from **Draft** to **Ready for Review** to signal to other stakeholders that the PR is now ready for any further review.

+    Reviews **must not include any copy edits** unless there are inaccuracies or typos, because all copy edits should happen when entries are added in the _What's new in Cloud_.
+If there are any inaccuracies, those need to be corrected in both the Cloud and versioned What's new.

-1. Have the PM review the content to adjust order, **but not copy**.
-All copy editing must take place when entries are added in the CMS.
+1. Have the PM review the content to adjust the order, if needed.

-1. Work with the PM to make final adjustments to the _Upgrade guide_ or _Breaking changes guide_.
+1. Work with the PM to make final adjustments to the upgrade guide or breaking changes page.

-1. Finalizes the What's new.
+1. Add a backport label to the PR, if needed.

-1. On the day before the release day, the DRI and merges the What's new branch into `main`.
-If `main` is no longer the same release as the upcoming release, the DRI adds the appropriate backport label to the PR.
+1. On the day before release day, merge the What's new branch into `main`.

 <!-- vale Google.Will = NO -->
 <!-- This section speaks of the future -->